Google I/O 2015—Android M Permissions: Best Practices for Developers

-Beware that if this happens to your app, your app listing on Google Play will show these required permissions even though your app might not actually require them.
+Caution: If a permission is automatically added to your app, your app listing on Google Play lists these additional permissions even though your app might not actually require them.

 To avoid this and remove the default permissions you don't need, always update your

 to be as high as possible.
 You can see which permissions were added with each release in the

 System permissions are divided into several protection levels.
 The two most important protection levels to know about are normal and dangerous permissions:

 There are a couple of permissions that don't behave like normal and